insfirred/Fusshn/README.md

 ## Features 🚀

-- Get all the ebent information near you.
+- Get all the event information near you.
-- Buy the event tickets.
-- SHare the event with your friends.
+- Build using riverpod in MVVM.
+- Razor Integration for smooth transaction.
+- Clean dark themed UI.

 ## Screenshots